This information is intended for use by health professionals

 White to off white, smooth, homogeneous cream.

-Xemacort 20 mg/g + 1 mg/g cream is indicated for the treatment of eczematous dermatoses including atopic eczema, infantile eczema (children of 1 year and over), discoid eczema, stasis eczema, contact eczema and seborrhoeic eczema when secondary bacterial infection is confirmed or suspected.
+Xemacort 20 mg/g + 1 mg/g cream is indicated for the treatment of eczematous dermatoses in adults and children over 1 year of age, including atopic eczema, discoid eczema, stasis eczema, contact eczema and seborrhoeic eczema when secondary bacterial infection is confirmed or suspected.

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.